Romania is a semi-presidential republic with a multi-party system, a member of the EU and NATO.

 Challenging church-state relations

-In 2015, Remus Cernea, the only openly humanist member of Parliament (and Honorary President of the Romanian Humanist Association, Asociația Umanistă Română), initiated three propositions meant to reform State-Church relations.
-The first concerned the public funding of the National Redemption Cathedral, a massive building under construction in Bucharest, for which tens of millions of Euros have been allocated for by the government and local mayors from all over the country, despite the majority of Romanians opposing the public funding of this project.
-In Bucharest, after the intervention and explicit request by representatives of the Romanian Orthodox Church for further funding from the newly elected mayors (local elections were held in June 2016), at least 3 million Euros were granted in the latter part of 2016.
+In 2015, Remus Cernea, the only openly humanist former member of Parliament – and Honorary President of the Romanian Humanist Association (Asociația Umanistă Română) – initiated three proposals meant to reform State-Church relations.
+The first concerned the public funding of the National Redemption Cathedral, under construction in Bucharest, for which tens of millions of Euros have been allocated by the government and local mayors from all over the country, despite the majority of Romanians opposing the public funding of this project.
+Between 2016 and 2020, approximately 520 million lei (approx. US$113.5 million) of public funds were designated to the works.

 Education and children’s rights

-The constitution and the law allow the establishment of state-subsidized educational institutions administered by recognized religions.
+The Constitution and the law allow the establishment of state-subsidized educational institutions administered by recognized religions.

 Public schools conduct religious instruction.
 The 18 recognized religions are entitled to hold religion classes in public schools.
 The law entitles students to attend religion classes in their faith irrespective of their number.
 The religious instruction is based on the religious affiliation of the students’ parents.